blockspacer/CXXCTP/README.md

 + Include file generation from template file (`.cxtpl`) inside of your function.

 ## What is `.cxtpl`
-`.cxtpl` is file extention for C++ template engine https://github.com/blockspacer/CXTPL
+`.cxtpl` is a file extension for C++ template engine https://github.com/blockspacer/CXTPL

 ## How to add `.cxtpl` at compile-time (CMake)
 Add your `.cxtpl` file into `Codegen_files.cmake`